-- a) Retake the examination and the final grade will be based solely upon your examination performance but the marks awarded will be capped at seventy percent (70%). - A maximum of two (2) Compensative Failed courses may be re-taken in any one trimester. - b) Retain the grade of Compensative fail (FC) which will show on the final transcript and affect the cumulative grade point average (GPA) and could result in the student failing to graduate should the final cumulative GPA will be lower than two (2.0). - c) Repeat the entire course the next time this is offered.
+- a) Retake the examination and the final grade will be based solely upon your examination performance but the marks awarded will be capped at seventy percent (70%).
+A maximum of two (2) Compensative Failed courses may be re-taken in any one trimester. - b) When the coursework component in the course exceeds sixty percent (60%) of the course assessment, the student may be required to undertake an additional assessment, which re-assesses the learning outcomes within that course.
+The final grade for the course will be based solely on this re-assessment and the total mark awarded for the course will be capped at seventy percent (70%) - c) Retain the grade of Compensative fail (FC) which will show on the final transcript and affect the cumulative grade point average (GPA) and could result in the student failing to graduate should the final cumulative GPA will be lower than two (2.00). - d) Repeat the entire course the next time this is offered.
 The grades receive through repeating the repeated course will replace those originally awarded.